maissadahmani/quiz/README.md

-web-based quiz application created using HTML, CSS, and JavaScript.
+Web-based quiz application created using HTML, CSS, and JavaScript.
 The app randomly selects 5 questions out of a pool of 20, providing a unique quiz experience each time.

 Features:
 1. Random selection of questions ensures variety.